aphelionz/lake-boone/README.md

-# cerebro
+# Cerebro (cerebro-cli)
 > A novel recruiting tool using GitHub events.

 Finding capable developers is challenging.
 This tool starts with a simple heuristic - the ability to get a pull request (PR) merged given a sufficient amount of feedback, and filters from there.

 The flow is currently as follows: